HikariVoss/probablity_calculator/README.md

                   num_balls_drawn=5,
                   num_experiments=2000)
 ```

 Since this is based on random draws, the probability will be slightly different each time the code is run.

 Hint: Consider using the modules that are already imported at the top of `prob_calculator.py`.
 Do not initialize random seed within `prob_calculator.py`.

 ## My solution

+To deal with the fact that a different amount of arguments will be passed to the `Hat` class I'm using `kwargs`, I am also using them for the arguments of the `experiment` function.
+The `experiment` fuction first uses the `get` method on the kwargs to extract all the arguments.
+Then using a for loop like this: `for _ in range(num_experiments)` it loops for the number of desired experiments.
+Then it takes a deep copy of the hat, to avoid accidental modification of the original hat and draws the number of balls.
+By using `hat_copy.contents.pop(random.randrange(len(hat_copy.contents))) for _ rnage(num_balls_drawn)`.
+Then taking the balls drawn and comparing them to the `expected_balls` dictionary we can find the number of successful draws.
+Finally we divide the number of successful draws by the number of experiments to find the probablity